absent42/Aqara-T2-bulb/README.md

 ### Stopping Effects
 Click the **Stop Effects** button to turn off the dynamic effect, or
 Click any static preset button, or
-Adjust ring light settings manually or with automation, or
+Adjust light settings manually or with automation
-Turn the light off/on

 ### Finding Your Light Entity ID
 **Settings** → **Entities**